 Mount Etna, Italy

 Mount Etna stands on the east coast of Sicily, Italy, in the Metropolitan City of Catania.
 It is among the tallest active volcanoes in Europe, with a height of 11,014 ft.
-Mount Etna’s most recent eruption occurred in 2021, increasing its pinnacle by about 100 ft.
+Mount Etna’s activity remains very high.
+Significant eruptions occurred recently in late 2025.
+These events often change the height of its pinnacle.

 Mount Etna is by far the largest of the three active volcanoes in Italy.
 Only Mount Teide on Volcano Tenerife in the Canary Islands surpasses Etna in the rest of the European–North-African region west of the Black Sea.
 The top temperatures tend to drop considerably, hence, tourists should wear warm attire when intending to climb the alp.